The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Scrum is incremental

 This "increment" is a working version of the product being developed that can be made available to end-users.
-These increases or increments (better versions) must be fully completed.
+These increments (better versions) must be fully completed.
 There should be no hidden, unknown work that still needs to be done.

 What is Increment?

 The simplest explanation is that increment is the current version of the product you are developing.
 This current version contains all the previous work put into the product, plus the one in the current sprint.

 If your project just started and you are in the first sprint, your increment is only the completed work for the current (first) period.

 If you are already in the second sprint, then your increment is simply the outcome of the previous sprint, plus the tasks you completed during the current sprint.